 Which? outlines the top five best USB record players and turntables from our tests.
 These record players are great for turning your vinyl collection into digital files so they last forever, and so you can take them out and about.

-The best value cheap record players and turntables under £150 and £200 include models that digitise your vinyl.
+The best value cheap record players and turntables around £200 and under include models that digitise your vinyl via USB.
 But beware of budget record players with in-built speakers, as they may not deliver the best sound quality.